obiwac/uclouvain-icpc/public/md/index.md

 - NWERC
 - World finals

+Each contest has on average 12 problems from all difficulties.
+Eeach problem has a Time and memory constrain, to solve this problem your solution must fit the constrains.

 ### pre-BAPC & BAPC
 Pre-BAPC is a competition which occurs inside of the [University Catholique de  Louvain](https://en.wikipedia.org/wiki/Universit%C3%A9_catholique_de_Louvain).
 The best teams will go to the BAPC.